 Jaw Surgery in Dogs & Cats

 Pet oral tumors that affect the jawbones often require surgery to excise or remove diseased bone associated with the tumor.
 For non-aggressive tumors / cancers partial bone removal and preservation of the jaws can often be achieved.
 Aggressive cancer requires removal of large amounts of the jawbone.
 While it is difficult for some pet owners to make a decision to remove part of their pet’s jaw it can be very rewarding when they see the outcome or result.
-Just as pets can survive and function without a limb, they can eat, remain active and live pain free after having a large portion of the jaw structure removed.

 In order to determine the type of tumor or cancer, a biopsy and histopathological study by a qualified pathologist is be performed prior to surgery.
 In addition to veterinary radiographs (x-ray), biopsy helps determine an accurate diagnosis.
 Veterinary oncologists are often consulted to provide the best treatment plan and prognosis.